NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 ```
 The administrator can define things like id (this should be unique and noted for use in the data-layers.tsx file) and source (defined above in sources section).
 In the mbtileserver example, there are multiple layers in the source and source-layer is where it would be defined.
 The admin can then set the paint parameters, this will define the color and opacity of the layer.
 If the layer contains features that should be highlighted when clicked then this will need to be defined here.
 Both fill-opacity and fill-color defined above have two states, when highlighted and when not.
 The boolean feature-state, select is what sets this (is set to true when clicked) therefore the administrator will put both the true and false states in here.
 E.g. the seagrass example above sets opacity as 1 when clicked and 0.75 when not.
 And likewise the colour is #ee6b6e (red) when clicked and #0080ff (blue) when not.

 Finally the last three terms set the interactive, down-loadable and legend states of the layers.
 These are independent but it is expected that a down-loadable layer is also interactive as otherwise users would not be able to see any data when clicking the layer.
 Also if a layer is not interactive it does not need the boolean feature state parameters setting as it will not be possible to highlight it.
 If legend is set to true then any jpeg file that is saved to the /assets folder of the main application will be overlaid on the map.
-The filename needs to match the layer name e.g. GEBCO.jpg.
-The legend will be placed in the bottom left and set to 400 pixels high with the width scaled to fit.
+The filename needs to match the layer name e.g. GEBCO Bathymetry.jpg.
+The legend will be placed in the bottom left and scaled to 350 pixels high with the width automatically scaled to match the original aspect ratio of the legend.
 Therefore some care in the layout of the legend is needed.
 The image below shows an example that is suitable.

 <div align="center">
 <img src="assets/GEBCO.jpg" alt="Example Legend">
 <p> GEBCO Legend example </p>
 </div>

 It is expected that raster WMS layers that are provided by third party sources will provide a legend that can be added to CEEDS.
+If it doesn't match the requirements, e.g. it is horizontal then it will have to be edited or recreated to meet requirements.

 To make highlighting more prominent,a outline layer can also be used.
 This when clicked will create a outline around the feature to display it more prominently.
 The example below shows what would be used for the seagrass example above